Internships are a great way to explore career options while developing your skills through hands-on experience with social-impact organizations.

 No two social-impact organizations are alike, and even those with a similar mission will operate in completely different ways.
 Determining the specific characteristics of the type of organization you’d like to work for and the type of positions you’re most interested in can streamline the search.

 Of course, if you’re a student, you may not know exactly what you want to do with your career, and that’s okay!
 To start exploring what you’d like to focus on, grab a pen and paper and create two columns.
-In column one, ask yourself specific questions about what makes you happy.
+In column one, ask yourself specific questions about what makes you happy (professionally and/or academically speaking).
 In column two, answer those questions—the more detailed, the better.

 - What classes have I enjoyed the most?
 If you’ve always preferred science classes to English classes, then you might be better suited for an internship focused on scientific research or technological development than communications or PR.

 - Are there any causes I’m particularly passionate about?
 There’s an organization out there for every cause.
-Spend some time on Idealist.org and see what organizations focus on the things you're passionate about.
+Spend some time on Idealist and see which organizations focus on the things you're passionate about.

 - What do I definitely not want to do?
 If spending several hours a week digging through code for an app or website sounds like your worst nightmare, then you already know to avoid positions where that’s the main focus.
-Don't be afraid to admit to yourself the things that you don't enjoy.
+Don't be afraid to admit to yourself (in detail!) the things that you don't enjoy doing.

 Each of these questions can help you narrow down which internship opportunities and organizations are the best fit for your experience, interests, and personality.